 Okay, let’s get to it!

-I’m sharing this antique serpentine dresser that was part of my Mother’s Day Haul gifted to me by a lovely reader, Mary:
+This dresser was part of my Mother’s Day Haul gifted to me by a lovely reader, Mary:

 Isn’t she a beauty?